 The submission of the personal income tax return and the payment of any tax and NI due for the period 6/4/15 to 5/4/16 is midnight 31/1/17.
 And anyone who has not yet had their tax return done and paid for should start to worry about the up to £1300 fine plus interest on late paid tax imposed by HMRC for missing the deadline.
 The self assessment / personal tax return is required from the following types of people: 1.
 Self Employed (even partially) during the tax year 15/16 ie 6/4/15 to 5/4/16 2.
 Employed and earning over 100k for the year ended 5/4/16 3.
 Director or shareholder of a Company and taking dividends in the period as above 4.
 If you have received rental income in the period 6/4/15 to 5/4/16 5.
 You received savings and investments income in the period 6/4/15 to 5/4/16 6.
 You sold something and made a profit on the item, so are required to pay the Capital Gains Tax (CGT) eg selling shares, a property, an antique, Plant and Machinery etc 7.
 You have received income over £50,000 and you claimed Child Benefit 8.
 If you have not notified HMRC that you have left self employment and they have not confirmed that you do not need to do a 15/16 return 9.
 A letter / email / text from HMRC has been received by the tax payer advising them that they need to submit a tax return for the 15/16 year (note: only new registrants may get a reminder as HMRC expects old registrants to already know the deadlines and protocols required).
 10. You received income from overseas 11.
 You lived abroad and had income from the UK 12.
 You are retired and receive more than one type of pension and annual income payment pushing you over the personal income allowance 13.
 You have had a P800 from HMRC saying you have not paid enough tax in the year 14.
 You are minister of religion or and Underwriter 15 Even if a person has died they may still need to submit a tax return to make sure they have paid the correct tax and those that receive an inheritance may need to pay for Inheritance Tax (HMRC will advise further).
 16. If you have received a P11d and not paid the correct tax for the benefit in kind eg company car, private medical, gym, travel etc So if you haven't already had your tax return done and still need to send / drop in your income and expenses information, please take heed of this final reminder.
 Those that have handed in their information we will make sure it is done before the deadline.
 We can even have your deadline extended in some cases as we are registered authorised agents for HMRC.
 And if your thinking of using an accountant, note, that not all accountants are the same.
 We recommend you use an expert in tax so he/she saves you far more in tax than you ever have to pay them for their service.
 With fines up to £1300 plus interest on the amount of tax due.
 In some cases penalties are greater than the tax that would have been due.
 So don't delay as you have no time left and most excuses and appeals are rejected by HMRC after a penalty has been imposed.
 By Anni Khan at Tax Affinity Accountants Tax Affinity Accountants are experts in Tax and Accountancy.
 Based in Worcester Park and Kingston upon Thames they are considered in the Industry to be expert accountants and tax advisors for small businesses.
 Helping and supporting business throughout the UK, they regularly help clients grow their business providing tailored advice.
 For more information visit www.taxaffinity.com.
 To read more interesting articles like this visit www.taxaffinity.com/blog.
 Please feel free to comment and share this with your friends.
 We often get asked when is the best and worst time to call HMRC?
 And because at Tax Affinity Accountants, we already know this, we are happy to advise them.

 The telephone help lines at HMRC have historically always had long waiting times.
 With thousands of callers who wait a long time simply giving up even though they have needed important help to get things right.
 'The early bird catches the worm' Its simple the best time to call HMRC is when everyone else is not calling.
 And this mean's doing it early in the morning between 8am and 10am Monday to Friday.
 The worst time is towards the end of the day between 4pm and 8pm, when everyone is calling them.
 Calling HMRC at the wrong time can cause a lot of stress and frustation.
 Plus imagine you ask one of your employees to do this at the wrong time and he/she does nothing for 45 minutes but hold the telephone.
 This a huge waste of wages and efficiency.
 Worse still HMRC also use an automated recorded message to try to turn away callers at peak times by telling them to check HMRC's online system and resources or a “Sorry there is no one available to take your call, please try later”. message.
 So plan ahead and try to call them early in the morning and if you must ask an important question just hold on in there until someone picks up and hope they give you the advice without referring you to another department!
 By Anni Khan at Tax Affinity Accountants Tax Affinity Accountants are experts in Tax and Accountancy.
 Based in Worcester Park and Kingston upon Thames they are considered in the Industry to be expert accountants and advisors for small businesses.
 Helping and supporting business throughout the UK, they regularly help clients grow their business providing tailored advice.
 For more information visit www.taxaffinity.com.
 To read more interesting articles like this visit www.taxaffinity.com/blog.
-Please feel free to comment and share this with your friends.
-Since the Brexit vote, we have seen that a larger than usual number of enquiries about ensuring that an entrepreneur, doing business in the UK, needs to make sure they have updated their visa and rights to remain in the UK by the British Home Office.
+Please feel free to comment and share this with your friends. |

 Various AuthorsOur experienced accountants and tax advisers provide valuable insights into practical every day questions and issues.
 Archives